MattJColes/nova-workshop/part1-text-magic.md

 ### Round 1: Basic Prompt
 Try this first:
 ```
-Write a tagline about a developer using AI
+Write a tagline about a developer using new tools
 ```

 **What you'll likely get:** Generic, uninspiring copy